 If this is a private celebration, a wedding party or a birthday, it is always great to have a picture of that amazing cake before it is gone.
 If this is a professional party, it may be wise to capture the setting for the record and possible further events as well as any branding for your marketing communication and for your possible partners.

 3- Zoom in and out

 Alternate larger shots to capture pictures of the atmosphere and the party as a whole, and closer framed shots to snap expressions and emotions.
 At parties, small groups of people often break out, so it is frequent to get a lot of photos with a small group of people, but also do not hesitate to zoom in and take some isolated portraits.
-Either posed, some people are often happy when the atmosphere is good and they are well-dressed to stand for the lens, but also spontaneous and candid.
+Either posed, some people are frequently happy when the atmosphere is good, and they are well-dressed to stand for the lens, but also spontaneous and candid.
 I’ll discuss the angles and emotions in the following paragraphs!

 4- Be candid and focus on the emotions

 Also remember to shoot tight!
 If it is also necessary to take a few wider shots to set the scene, a candid narrow shot with a narrow depth of field will enlighten the expressions and emotions of the participants whilst they are having fun.
 A good idea is to use a zoom lens to give you additional possibilities, particularly if you are not able to move from one spot to another quickly.

 You may say that it is not easy.
 Well yes, you are right, particularly using a flash, people are aware that there is someone taking pictures, which can modify the way they behave.
 The secret here is to be patient, let people get used to you being here taking pictures, move around, dive in the crowd, smile, be part of the party and be ready to pull the trigger.

 5- Move around and shoot from different angles